NewSpring/Rock-Native/README.md

 ## License

-By contributing to Rock-Native, you agree that your contributions will be licensed under its MIT license.
+By contributing to Rock-Native, you agree that your contributions will be licensed under our [NewSpring Church Community License Agreement](https://github.com/NewSpring/Rock-Native/wiki/License).